Why Facebook Is Good for Marketing Your Small BusinessWeb.com Team

 In recent years, while organic activity has declined on Facebook, your Facebook Page still offers a proven and relevant way to reach your audience.

-Ray recommends the following to make the most of your Facebook Page.
-“Your goal should be to engage your followers.
-Having a Facebook Page with thousands of followers doesn’t mean much if a large portion of them aren’t engaged.”
+We recommend the following to make the most of your Facebook Page.
+Engage with your followers.
+Having a Facebook Page with thousands of followers doesn’t mean much if a large portion of them aren’t engaged.

 To help better engage using your Facebook stage, try these three easy steps: